navkar/TensorFlow/README.md

 #### Upward Closure Property
 * This property states that an itemset can be considered frequent only if all the items in the set are frequent.
 * There is not much value in calculating the support of any itemset if the all the itemsets are not frequent.
-* This property will help us find frequent item sets faster
+* This property will help us find frequent item sets faster.

+#### Downward Closure Property

 #### Finding Frequent Itemset